tkruppert/Cyber_Threat_Intelligence/README.md

 ### [](#apts) Advanced Persistent Threats

-Note: Attribution is hard and each entity may only see part of a groups activity.
+Note: Attribution is hard and each entity may only see part of a group's activity.
 These groupings may change as more information becomes available but are listed to the best of my knowledge at the time of creation.

 | | China |
 | --- | --- |